ckeditor/ckeditor5/packages/ckeditor5-heading/docs/headings.md

 ## Heading levels

-By default this feature is configured to support `<h2>`, `<h3>` and `<h4>` elements which are named accordingly "Heading 1", "Heading 2" and "Heading 3".
-The rationale behind starting from `<h2>` is that `<h1>` should be reserved for page's main title and the page's content will usually start from `<h2>`.
+By default this feature is configured to support `<h2>`, `<h3>` and `<h4>` elements which are named: "Heading 1", "Heading 2" and "Heading 3", respectively.
+The rationale behind starting from `<h2>` is that `<h1>` should be reserved for the page's main title and the page content will usually start from `<h2>`.

 <info-box hint>
-	You can read more about why the editor should not create `<h1>` elements in [Headings page of Editor Recommendations](http://ckeditor.github.io/editor-recommendations/features/headings.html).
+	You can read more about why the editor should not create `<h1>` elements in the [Headings section of Editor Recommendations](http://ckeditor.github.io/editor-recommendations/features/headings.html).
 </info-box>

 ### Configuring heading levels

 It is, of course, possible to configure which heading levels the editor should support and how they should be named in the Headings dropdown.
-Use the {@link module:heading/heading~HeadingConfig#options `heading.options`} config option to do so.
+Use the {@link module:heading/heading~HeadingConfig#options `heading.options`} configuration option to do so.

-The following editor will support only two levels of headings – `<h1>` and `<h2>`:
+The following editor will support only two levels of headings &mdash; `<h1>` and `<h2>`:

 ```js
 ClassicEditor